chinchay/disaster-response-app/README.md

 ### ETL pipeline

-The code provided follows an ETL pipeline to clean and transform the `*.csv` files and load the results into a SQL database `*.db` by entering into the `data/` folder and typing the following:
+The code provided follows an ETL pipeline.
+The pipeline loads the `*.csv` datasets, merge and cleans them, and stores the result information in an SQLite database `*.db`.
+To start the process, the user needs to enter into the `data/` folder and type the following:

 ```ShellSession
 $ python etl_pipeline.py disaster_messages.csv disaster_categories.csv DisasterResponse.db
 ```

-### Machine learning model
+### Machine learning pipeline

-A machine learning model is saved as a `*.pkl` file to be used later by typing the following:
+A machine learning pipeline loads the SQLite dataset, splits it into training and test sets, builds a machine learning model to process the text and train on it using GridSearchCV, and outputs the result on the test set.
+The `run.py` script exports the model as a pickle file `*.pkl`.
+The job is initiated by typing the following:

 ```ShellSession
 $ cd ../models/
 $ python train_classifier.py "../data/DisasterResponse.db" classifier.pkl
 ```

-### Deployment
+### Flask Web App

 The `*.pkl` file created in the previous step is loaded by the application: